Gdoc/Admin

 The visualization shows the evolution of tax revenues, as a share of national income, for a selection of early-industrialized countries.

 As we can see, until 1920 tax revenues were low across all these countries.
-Indeed, until 1910 less than 10% of national income was collected by these governments through taxation – just enough for them to fulfil basic functions, such as maintaining order and enforcing property rights.
+Indeed, until 1910 less than 10% of national income was collected by these governments through taxation – just enough for them to fulfill basic functions, such as maintaining order and enforcing property rights.

 After the First World War, however, taxation started growing considerably.
 In the period 1920-1980 taxation as a share of national income increased drastically, more than doubling across all countries in the chart.
 These increases in taxation went together with more government expenditure on public services, particularly education and healthcare.